 Listing 19-3: Dereferencing raw pointers within an unsafe block

-Creating a pointer can’t do any harm; it’s only when accessing the value that it points at that you might end up dealing with an invalid value.
+Creating a pointer does no harm; it’s only when we try to access the value that it points at that we might end up dealing with an invalid value.

-Note also that in Listing 19-1 and 19-3 we created *const i32 and *mut i32 raw pointers that both pointed to the same memory location, that of num.
-If instead we’d tried to create an immutable and a mutable reference to num, this would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
-With raw pointers, we are able to create a mutable pointer and an immutable pointer to the same location, and change data through the mutable pointer, potentially creating a data race.
+Note also that in Listing 19-1 and 19-3 we created *const i32 and *mut i32 raw pointers that both pointed to the same memory location, where num is stored.
+If we instead tried to create an immutable and a mutable reference to num, the code would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
+With raw pointers, we can create a mutable pointer and an immutable pointer to the same location, and change data through the mutable pointer, potentially creating a data race.
 Be careful!

 With all of these dangers, why would we ever use raw pointers?
-One major use case is when interfacing with C code, as we’ll see in the next section on unsafe functions.
+One major use case is when interfacing with C code, as you’ll see in the next section, “Calling an Unsafe Function or Method.”
 Another case is when building up safe abstractions that the borrow checker doesn’t understand.
-Let’s introduce unsafe functions then look at an example of a safe abstraction that uses unsafe code.
+We’ll introduce unsafe functions and then look at an example of a safe abstraction that uses unsafe code.

 Calling an Unsafe Function or Method

 The second type of operation that requires an unsafe block is calls to unsafe functions.
-Unsafe functions and methods look exactly like regular functions and methods, but they have an extra unsafe out front.
-That unsafe indicates the function has requirements we as programmers need to uphold when we call this function, because Rust can’t guarantee we’ve met these requirements.
-By calling an unsafe function within an unsafe block, we are saying that we’ve read this function’s documentations and take responsibility for upholding the function’s contracts ourselves.
+Unsafe functions and methods look exactly like regular functions and methods, but they have an extra unsafe before the rest of the definition.
+The unsafe keyword in this context indicates the function has requirements we need to uphold when we call this function, because Rust can’t guarantee we’ve met these requirements.
+By calling an unsafe function within an unsafe block, we’re saying that we’ve read this function’s documentation and take responsibility for upholding the function’s contracts.

-Here’s an unsafe function named dangerous that doesn’t do anything in its body:
+Here is an unsafe function named dangerous that doesn’t do anything in its body:

 unsafe fn dangerous() {}